biomedia-mira/chexploration/README.md

 ## Dataset

-The medical imaging dataset, CheXpert, used in this study is publicly available and can be downloaded from https://stanfordmlgroup.github.io/competitions/chexpert/.
+The CheXpert imaging dataset together with the patient demographic information used in this work can be downloaded from https://stanfordmlgroup.github.io/competitions/chexpert/.

 ## Code